MeghaCoda/megha-search/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.

-### `npm test`

-Launches the test runner in the interactive watch mode.\

 ### Known bugs
-- pressing the down key does not let you navigate through filter select elements - not accessible
+- Pressing the down key does not let you navigate through filter select elements - not accessible
 - Filters do not clear properly

 ### Roadmap

+- Add jest tests
 - Remove usage of 'any' type throughout the application
 - Add usage of Context - I got tripped up trying to make Context work with Typescript
 - Improve JS bundling to remove unused Javascript, which is making the app painfully slow on mobile 0_0
-- Add testing
 - fix existing ESLint warnings
 - Consider a library other than Ant Design Library.
 While it might be pretty, it's SLOWWWW.
 - Add more comments